danyip/trackie/README.md

 # Trackie

-Trackie my "fisher price" expedition into fullstack development.
+Trackie my "fisher price" expedition into full stack development.
+Utilizing MVC architecture in Ruby on Rails.

 It's a project tracking application that allows users to create, assign and manage their projects and tasks.

 Tasks can be given a due date, priority and status; as well as being assigned to a user to complete.